diekmann/BACnetSim/README.md

 Short introduction:
-Download comiled binary at https://github.com/diekmann/BACnetSim/downloads
+Download compiled binary at https://github.com/diekmann/BACnetSim/downloads

-Get otherdevices.xml from repository, copy to same directory as comiped jar.
+Get otherdevices.xml from repository, copy to same directory as compiled jar.

 Run:
     java -jar bacnetsimulator_2.9.2-0.1.0\ -one-jar.ja

 Configuration:
-Place IPs of other instances of BACnet devices or this simulator in otherdevices.xml
+Place IPs of other instances of BACnet devices (or this simulator) in otherdevices.xml

 Pass the command line argument `randomSlave' to get a random BACnet slave device (sensor/actor)